stacklok/stacklok-minder-types-ts/README.md

-# Stacklok Mediator typescript clients
+# Stacklok Minder typescript clients

 These are auto-generated clients for the [Stacklok](https://stacklok.com) APIs.
 They are generated from the [OpenAPI](https://swagger.io/specification/) specification.